Is there a waitlist to adopt a puppy?

 Are visits with the puppies permitted?

-From the age of approximately 5 or 6 weeks on, we encourage our puppy families to visit and meet the puppies.
+From the age of approximately 6 weeks on, we encourage our puppy families to visit and meet the puppies.
 This allows us to get to know our families better and it gives us a chance to watch them interact with the puppies.
 Socialization is very important to the puppy’s development and although we have a large family with lots of activity, it is really beneficial for them to be exposed to lots of people and lots of stimuli

 How do puppies get matched with their new families?